aplteam/IniFiles/README.md

 # IniFiles

+`IniFiles` is a member of the APLTree library.
+The library is a collection of classes etc. that aim to support the Dyalog APL programmer.
+Search GitHub for "apltree" and you will find solutions to many every-day problems Dyalog APL programmers might have to solve.

 ## Overview

 INI files are still useful to provide settings to an application.
 Neither Vista nor Windows 7 are going to change this.